Cost Management + Billing frequently asked questions (FAQ)

 What can happen if cost allocation rules (sources/targets) overlap?

 Rules that have either overlapping sources or overlapping targets aren't recommended.
-Cost Allocation rules are applied in order by their creation date, so if any cost allocation rules overlap the allocation rule with the earliest creation date will take precedence.
+Cost Allocation rules apply in order by their creation date, so if any cost allocation rules overlap the allocation rule with the earliest creation date takes precedence.

 Can I view New Commerce license and consumption products besides Azure in Cost Management?